wp-plugins/nextgen-facebook/readme.txt

 1. NextGEN Facebook OG - The Settings Page

 == Changelog ==

+= Version 3.1 =
+* Added the ngfbGoogl class from https://github.com/sebi/googl-php to shorten URLs for Twitter.
+* Added the "Apply Excerpt Filter" option (default is unchecked).
+* FIXED apply_content_filter() was being run on the excerpt by mistake.

 = Version 3.0 (2013-01-10) =
 * Major code revision finished - all functions have been moved to object-oriented classes.
 NGFB is currently 2,350 lines of code in 4 classes and 77 functions.